 Different species of bacteria placed together will compete for space and try to dominate each other, resulting in competitive exclusion by the dominant species.
 In vitro studies have shown that when you place different species together, the dominant (strongest) species will usually produce bacteriocins that kill closely related species.(1)

 Therefore, each species (eg. acidophilus, bifidum, bulgaricus) must be kept in its own bottle or in separate capsules.
 Refrigeration does not prevent this from happening either, since certain bacteriocins have proved stable at temperatures as low as -20 degrees Celcius.
 I know most probiotic manufacturers sell regular capsules or powders with anywhere from 3 to 14 different species packaged together in one jar, or one capsule.
 Again, I’m absolutely mystified as to why they do this.
-However, check the bottle and you’ll see that none of these manufacturers guarantees the number of live, viable bacteria in their product at the time of opening, or consumption.
+However, check the bottle and you’ll see that none of these manufacturers guarantees the number of live, viable bacteria in their product through to the date of expiration.
 Nor do they guarantee how many of each species and strain remains alive and viable for effective colonization in the gut at time of consumption.
 See Quality Concerns below.

 3. Probiotics must be kept refrigerated at all times